gvwilson/sql-tutorial/index.md

 {% include double.md stem="explain_query_plan" suffix="sql out" %}

--   [SQLite][sqlite] plans to scan every row of the table
+-   SQLite plans to scan every row of the table
--   It will build a temporary B-tree data structure to group rows
+-   It will build a temporary <a href="#g:b_tree">B-tree data structure</a> to group rows

 <!-- ---------------------------------------------------------------- -->
 {% include section_break.md class="exercise" %}